Nissan Qashqai SUV - Engines, drive & performance

 Nissan's ProPilot driver assistance package is engaged by a single steering-wheel button and operates in similar fashion to adaptive cruise control – you simply select your desired speed and set the technology working.
 Using radar and cameras, it maintains a safe distance from the car in front, and also steers to keep in your chosen motorway lane.
 The traffic jam pilot feature can bring the car to a halt, too, and pull away again when the queue starts to move.

 What impresses is how gentle its steering and brake inputs are.
 Compared to some systems, it doesn't react as sharply or intrusively to the movements of other traffic – you can tell that it reads the road a good distance ahead and never seems 'surprised'.
 Of course, you have to keep your hands on the wheel and must still pay attention to the road, but it makes long motorway journeys far more relaxing.

 Nissan's 1.3-litre petrol engine might seem a little on the small side for a crossover of this size, but they’re more than adequate for most drivers, offering 138 or 158bhp.
 Even the entry-level version will prove powerful enough for most drivers.
-In fact, the small performance gain on the road of the 158bhp version probably isn't worth the extra outlay, which is better spent on a higher trim level or extra kit.
-With 25bhp more power than the old 1.2-litre petrol, the new engine is nippy as well as thrifty, making it our pick of the range.
-Acceleration from 0-62mph takes 10.5 seconds, dipping to just 8.9 seconds for the 158bhp model fitted with a six-speed manual.
-The latter is also offered with a seven-speed dual-clutch automatic gearbox, but this adds a second to its 0-62mph time.
+In fact, the small performance gain on the road of the 158bhp engine probably isn't worth the extra outlay, which is better spent on a higher trim level or extra kit.
+With 25bhp more power than the old 1.2-litre petrol, this engine is nippy as well as thrifty.

 Nissan Qashqai diesel engines